reachweb/resrv-docs/checkout.md

 <Image src="./img/resrv-checkout-form-frontend.webp" alt="And the same checkout form in the frontend." />

-## Next steps
+## Required Configuration

-For the checkout to work correctly, you need to select the Checkout Entry, the Checkout Complete Entry and the Checkout form you created in the previous steps, in the addon's [configuration](./configuration.md) page.
+For the checkout to work correctly, you need to select the Checkout Entry, the Checkout Complete Entry, and the Checkout form you created in the previous steps, in the addon's [configuration](./configuration.md) page.

-Finally you must also setup and enable a payment gateway.
+Finally, you must also set up and enable a payment gateway.

+## Skip Payment

+If the price of the reservation is zero, or if dynamic pricing is used that makes it zero, the checkout will be completed without any payment.
+This means you can use only the reservation part of Resrv.
+For example, if you have a restaurant that takes reservations but doesn't charge for them, you can simply set the price to zero.